top of page

 • Gain an understanding of current power sector dynamics and policies

-• Connect with key West African decision-makers
+• Connect with key Southern African decision-makers

 • Showcase your company’s expertise